maoo/rosetta-dsl/documentation/documentation.rst

 .. code-block:: Haskell

-  type WorkflowStep: <"A workflow step ....">
-	[metadata key]
+  type VehicleOwnership: <"Representative record of vehicle ownership">
 	[rootType]

 Then the definition of the type lists its component attributes.
 Each attribute is defined by three required components, and two optional components, syntactically ordered as:

 * name -
-  Required - Attribute names use the *camelCase* (starting with a lower case letter, also referred to as the *lower* camelCase).
+  Required - Attribute names use the *camelCase* (starting with a lower case letter, also referred to as the "lower" camelCase).
 * type -
   Required - Each attribute can be specified either as a `basic type <#basic-type-label>`_, `record type <#record-type-label>`_, data type or `enumeration type <#enumeration-label>`_.
 * cardinality -
   Required - see `Cardinality <#cardinality-label>`_
-* description - Optional but recommended) - A description of the attribute using the sames <"..."> syntax as the type description
+* description - Optional (but recommended) - A description of the attribute using the sames <"..."> syntax as the type description
 * annotations - Optional - Annotations such as `synonyms <mapping.html>`_ or metadata can be applied to attributes

 .. code-block:: Haskell

-  type PeriodBound: <"The period bound is defined as a period and whether the bound is inclusive.">
-    period Period (1..1) <"The period to be used as the bound, e.g. 5Y.">
-    inclusive boolean (1..1) <"Whether the period bound is inclusive, e.g. for a lower bound, false would indicate greater than, whereas true would indicate greater than or equal to.">

- type Period: <"A class to define recurring periods or time offsets.">
-   periodMultiplier int (1..1) <"A time period multiplier, e.g. 1, 2 or 3 etc. A negative value can be used when specifying an offset relative to another date, e.g. -2 days.">
-   period PeriodEnum (1..1) <"A time period, e.g. a day, week, month or year of the stream.
-If the periodMultiplier value is 0 (zero) then period must contain the value D (day).">
+  type Engine: <"Description of the engine.">
+    engineType EngineTypeEnum (1..1) <"Type of engine.">
+    power number (1..1) <"Break horse power.">
+    mpg number (1..1) <"Miles per gallon.">
+    emissionMetrics EmissionMetrics (1..1) <"List of emission metrics in grams per km.">

 .. note:: The Rosetta DSL does not use any delimiter to end definitions.
 All model definitions start with a similar opening keyword as ``type``, so the start of a new definition marks the end of the previous one.
 For readability more generally, the Rosetta DSL looks to eliminate all the delimiters that are often used in traditional programming languages (such as curly braces ``{`` ``}`` or semi-colon ``;``).